When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Introduction

-Furthermore, while prior work focuses predominantly on failure attribution within multi-agent system \citep{wang2026trajectorysurvey,zhang2025whichagent,wu2025autonomousdrivingsurvey}, we argue that general execution tracing is a more fundamental problem.
-It is essential for multi-agent accountability and credit assignment to understand "who said what" and "how they interacted",regardless of whether a failure occurred.
+Furthermore, while prior work focuses predominantly on failure attribution within multi-agent systems \citep{wang2026trajectorysurvey,zhang2025whichagent,wu2025autonomousdrivingsurvey}, we argue that provenance recovery is a more fundamental problem.
+It is essential for auditor to understand "who said what" and "how they interacted", regardless of whether a failure occurred.
 In this sense, failure attribution can be viewed as a downstream task built upon reliable execution tracing.

 \paragraph{Problem Definition.} Multi-agent systems often involve complex and partially unobserved interaction processes, while the observable output is a single linear text sequence.
 This creates a gap between execution and observable output.
 We therefore formulate the problem at the \emph{agent-segment level}: we model the text as contiguous agent segments.
-The goal is to recover (1) where segment boundaries occur, and (2) which agent each segment belongs to, using only the final output.
-We emphasize that our goal is not to reconstruct the full underlying interaction topology, but to recover a transition structure induced by the linearized output sequence.
+The goal is to recover (1)~where segment boundaries occur, and (2)~which agent each segment belongs to, using only the final output available to the auditor.
+We recover the transition structure induced by the linearized output sequence, the well-posed and audit-sufficient target under our ``only-the-final-text-survives'' setting.

+\paragraph{The Audit Setting.} IET supposes \emph{cooperative setting}: At \emph{generation time}, agents apply IET locally, each holding its own key.
+At \emph{audit time}, a trusted \emph{auditor} verifies provenance from the final text alone via a registry mapping each agent to its key and tokenizer.
+Agents are assumed honest-but-instrumented, and no participant needs another's logs, weights, or private traces: the setting requires cooperation at generation time, not mutual disclosure.
+In this way, provenance is fixed at the source while verification can occurs arbitrarily later.